bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Where we explain how it works, I think.
 I didn't listen back to it.
-But basically, I mean, the deal there is that you can mess with the timestamps in every block so miners can, you know, Bitcoin is not a clock, contrary to popular belief, but blocks do have a timestamp in it.
+But basically, I mean, the TLDR is that you can mess with the timestamps in every block so miners can, you know, Bitcoin is not a clock, contrary to popular belief, but blocks do have a timestamp in it.
 And this timestamp cannot...
 I mean, the miner can pick this timestamp however they want, but there are a few restrictions on it based on earlier possible attacks.
 One of the restrictions is that it cannot be more than two hours in the future, as determined when you receive the block.